SamanthaCorner/100daysPython-DAY-5/README.md

 * Only 1 print statement in console output - just the final total and not every step of the calculation.

 * Use the range() function in the solution.

+# Fizz Buzz

+* This is popular interview test question based on a children's game.

+* Firstly, the program will print each number from 1 to 100.

+* However, when the number is divisible by 3 then instead of printing the number it should print "Fizz".

+* But, when the number is divisible by 5, then instead of printing the number it should print "Buzz".`

+* Also, if the number is divisible by both 3 and 5 e.g. 15 then instead of the number it should print "FizzBuzz"`